 Is this a great movie that’s worthy of a 92% fresh rating on Rotten Tomatoes?
 To me, it certainly is not.
-I am pretty sure that if I had watched this movie at home, I would have tuned out 45 minutes in and suffered through the rest of it.
-Even in the theater and Hanks giving an A+ performance, it was challenging to make it to the end.
+If I had watched this movie at home, I would have tuned out after 45 minutes and suffered through the rest of it.
+Even in the theater, with Hanks delivering an A+ performance, it was challenging to stay until the end.
 The movie wasn’t suspenseful, it wasn’t a mystery, and the drama was nearly absent.
 The scenes with Donovan and Abel were excellent, as were the scenes when Donovan was home with his family.
 But this was not enough to overcome the bore-fest that made up the whole last hour.
-History buffs will probably love this movie, but I think there are many better movies out there that are much more enjoyable for most of us.
-So despite a score of 80% that might suggest otherwise, I’d say bag this movie and see something else.
+History buffs will likely enjoy this movie, but there are many better options available that are more enjoyable for most of us.
+So, despite a score of 80% that might suggest otherwise, I’d say bag this movie and see something else.

 Plot 8.5/10

-Character Development 8/10 (there wasn’t a lot of development of characters…Donovan was a good man at the beginning and a good man at the end…Abel, as the main supporting character in this movie, was also exactly the same at the end of the film as he was at the beginning…with that said, he was a spy and was able to mask his true self pretty darn well)
+Character Development 8/10 (there wasn’t a lot of development of characters…Donovan was a good man at the beginning and a good man at the end…Abel, as the main supporting character in this movie, remained unchanged at the end of the film as he was at the beginning.
+That said, he was a spy and was able to mask his true self quite effectively.

 Character Chemistry 9/10 (Hanks and Rylance were great…the previously unknown Rylance likely will earn himself an Academy Award nomination…while the credit certainly should go to Rylance, it is clear that Hanks brought out the best in him…outside of these two, though, there wasn’t very much chemistry among the cast)